cucapra/diospyros/src/dios-egraphs/Diospyros/README.md

 You can also pass the `--diff` flag to compare your output with the `.expect` files, and use the `--save` flag to save new `.expect` files.

+## Measuring Runtime

+The efficiency of the compiled test programs can be measured and compared using `runtime.py`.
+Pass in a test suite like so:

+    $ python3 runtime.py c-tests

+    $ python3 runtime.py polybench-tests

+The produced plots of runtimes can be found in the `runtimes/` directory.
+The file compiled using our custom Diospyros LLVM pass is labeled "llvm-pass".
+The file compiled using an unoptimized Clang call is labeled "no-opt", whereas "O2-opt" uses O2 optimization.

 [llvm]: https://llvm.org
 [clang]: https://clang.llvm.org